Author: Randeep Singh / go to all articles on Yoga Concepts

 The Mind is like a Music Record

-Why meditation is good for you? is because it helps lift the needle from the negative grove and place it in to a more positive one.
+Why meditation is good for you? is because it helps lift the needle from the negative grove and place it in to a more positive one, or induces positive thinking.
 This will attune the music of the mind to more positive and uplifting energy, prana.
 One of the main purpose, benefit of meditation is to create new grooves, channels on the record of the mind, and destroy the destructive ones.

 The Mind is like a Fast Spinning fan